scipp/scipp/doc/design.md

 - Initially we will not have covered all required cases with tags for `Dimension` and variable tags for `Coord` and `Data`.
   In particular, we need a new `Coord` for every unit that we support.
 - As a consequence the unit handling will also need to be extended.

+### <a name="design-details:api-stability"></a>API stability

+The C++ version as well as the Python exports are meant as a low level building block for other parts of the project, in addition to direct use in scripts by users.
+Therefore we need to ensure that the API is reasonably stable.
+At the same time, we will struggle with things that do not work out early on as imagined right now and will need to change the API.
+- The API is considered unstable and can change without notice until the library version has reached v1.0.
+- With v1.0 onwards the Python API should only change with major releases and a proper deprecation cycle.
+- The C++ API should ideally follow the same rules as the Python API.
+  However, since most or all C++ code using the API should be under our control, the API may be updated in a less restrictive way if there is a good reason.

+The implication is that this library would probably require versioning independent of Mantid itself.

 ### <a name="design-details:naming"></a>Naming